Heinrich Füls: Playing career

 Füls made his provincial debut for Transvaal in 1992.
 He also played for Eastern Province, Western Province and the Border Bulldogs in the South African domestic competitions.

-He made his test debut for the Springboks as a replacement for James Small after 38 minutes in the second half in the test against the New Zealand All Blacks on 15 Augustus 1992 at Ellis Park in Johannesburg.
-Füls was capped 8 times in test matches for the Springboks and also played a further thirteen tour matches in which he scored one try for the Springboks.
+He made his test debut for South Africa as a replacement for James Small after 38 minutes in the second half in the test against the New Zealand on 15 August 1992 at Ellis Park in Johannesburg.
+Füls was capped eight times in test matches for the Springboks and also played a further 13 tour matches in which he scored one try for the Springboks.